The phrase “content is king” has been around since before the first Harry Potter book was published — yes, really.

 11. Add Visual Elements

 Visual elements help visually introduce complex topics.
-Whether through in-post images, checklists, templates, infographics or GIFs, visual elements are powerful tools for SEO-friendly content.
+Whether through blog post images, checklists, templates, infographics or GIFs, visual elements are powerful tools for SEO-friendly content.

 Visuals can break up your content, help convey complex ideas, and even provide SEO value through metadata optimization.